 - develop the workforce through clinical education and training.

-- Watch the latest webinars on:
+- Watch the Renal Clinical Network webinars

-- Download the Renal transplant consent to waitlist form, available in eight languages.
+- Download the Renal transplant consent to waitlist form, available in eight languages

 Hepatitis B infection control in haemodialysis centres

 Produced by the network prior to the establishment of Safer Care Victoria in January 2017, this consensus document outlines the management of the hepatitis B virus (HBV) in haemodialysis units.
-It was written in response to an HBV transmission event that occurred between patients who attended the same dialysis unit in 2014.
+It was written in response to a HBV transmission event that occurred between patients who attended the same dialysis unit in 2014.
 Download the document